 The Brazilian federation has named five of the six gymnasts set to compete both at the City of Jesolo Trophy meet in Italy this March and then at the Olympic Test Event in Rio de Janeiro, Brazil a month later.

-Four-time Olympian Daniele Hypolito, 2008 Olympian Jade Barbosa, 2014 Youth Olympic Games medalist Flavia Saraiva, and 2015 World Championships competitor Lorrane Oliveira all earned spots on the team that will also include Rebeca Andrade, the 16-year-old star of the program who missed the majority of her first senior year in 2015 due to injury.
+Four-time Olympian Daniele Hypolito, 2008 Olympian Jade Barbosa, 2014 Youth Olympic Games medalist Flavia Saraiva, and 2015 worlds team member Lorrane Oliveira all earned spots on the squad that will also include Rebeca Andrade, the 16-year-old star of the program who missed the majority of her first senior year in 2015 due to injury.
 The sixth and final member will be selected after an upcoming internal test.

 “This team is working really hard and didn’t even take a break during the holidays,” women’s program technical manager Georgette Vidor told Esportes Terra yesterday.
 “It would be unthinkable for the team to miss qualifying to the Olympic Games in the year we are the hosts.”